 If making calls, plan the voicemail you will leave.
 Write down exactly what you will say.
 Be sure it is impactful.
-Practice so that when you deliver, it is done with enthusiasm in your voice and a clear, concise message that grabs interest.
+Practice saying the message so that when you deliver, it is done with enthusiasm in your voice and you leave a clear, concise message that grabs interest.

 Step 6: Plan the Follow-Up

 Plan the follow-up.
 This is so important.
 If you do all this work and get someone interested – then what?